Keski-Suomen-AI-Hub-II/digital-pathology-CRC/multi-scale-MMR/models/README.md

-### CNN-models for tumor detection and MMR-prediction
+### Models for MMR-prediction from tumorous and non-tumorous regions.